Notorious-AFK/TripwirePi/README.md

  * MSMTA
  * Raspberry Pi

-This project was started thought the authors Computer Security Bachelor dissertation at the University of South Wales.
+This project was started through the authors Computer Security Bachelor dissertation at the University of South Wales.

 # Installation
 ```